Reuh/candran/README.md

 {["x"] = o} = t -- o = t["x"]

--- Also works with local, let, for ... in, if with assignement, +=, etc. local {x, y} = t let {x, y} = t for i, {x, y} in ipairs{t} do end if {x, y} = t then end
+-- Also works with local, let, for ... in, if with assignment, +=, etc. local {x, y} = t let {x, y} = t for i, {x, y} in ipairs{t} do end if {x, y} = t then end
 {x} += t -- x = x + t.x

--- Works as expected with multiple assignement. a, {x, y, z}, b = 1, t, 2
+-- Works as expected with multiple assignment. a, {x, y, z}, b = 1, t, 2

 ```

-Destruturing assignement allows to quickly extract fields from a table into a variable.
+Destruturing assignment allows to quickly extract fields from a table into a variable.

-This is done by replacing the variable name in any assignement with a table literal, where every item is the name of the field and assigned variable.
+This is done by replacing the variable name in any assignment with a table literal, where every item is the name of the field and assigned variable.
 It is possible to use a different field name than the variable name by naming the table item (`fieldName = var` or `[fieldExpression] = var`).

 ##### Safe navigation operators